kawaiiDango/pano-scrobbler/faq.md

 Go to Configure > Use the first artist only

-### [android] The app is scrobbling non music videos from YouTube
+### The app is scrobbling non music videos from YouTube

-Unfortunately there is no way to detect whether a video is a music video, from the metadata provided by the YouTube app.
-You may block certain channels from scrobbling or turn off YouTube scrobbling from settings.
+Unfortunately there is no way to detect whether a video is a music video, from just the video title and the channel name, reported to the OS media controls.
+You may block certain channels from scrobbling or turn off YouTube scrobbling entirely, from settings.

 ### I cannot edit scrobbles older than 14 days